Dialectical Behavior Therapy in south carolina

-Dialectical behavior therapy encourages a steadiness between change and acceptance so that a person can take steps towards a sober life.
+Dialectical behavior therapy in South Carolina encourages a steadiness between change and acceptance so that a person can take steps towards a sober life.
 As therapy progresses, a person learns to manage cravings, emotions, and practice relapse prevention skills.
 Collectively, these changes promote sobriety and produce a healthier mind-body-spirit balance.

 DBT places an importance on forming a balanced quality of life, while also working to reduce behaviors that cause damage.
 It is effective for treating anyone with trouble controlling emotions.